fin1te/HackOverflow-Android/README.md

 1. Fork this repository
 2. Create a new branch for your changes
 3. Commit and push your changes to your fork
-4. Submit a pull request to the `master` branch
+4. Submit a pull request to the `develop` branch

 ## Contributors
 [![HoF Contributors](https://contrib.rocks/image?repo=HackOverflow-1-0/HackOverflow-Android)](https://github.com/HackOverflow-1-0/HackOverflow-Android/graphs/contributors)